IBM/transition-amr-parser/README.md

 ## Manual Install on CCC

+Clone this repository and check out the appropriate branch:

+    git clone git@github.ibm.com:mnlp/transition-amr-parser.git
+    cd transition-amr-parser
+    git checkout systems/emnlp2020

 There are also install scripts for the CCC with an environment setter.
 Copy it from here

     cp /dccstor/ykt-parse/SHARED/MODELS/AMR/transition-amr-parser/set_environment.sh .

-and set the conda paths for x86 or ppc architectures (or both).
+    chmod u+w set_environment.sh

+Edit the `set_environment.sh` file to replace the string `"$(/path/to/miniconda3/bin/conda shell.bash hook)"` with the path to your own `conda` installation.
+If you don't know the path to your `conda` installation, try looking at the `CONDA_EXE` environment variable:

+    echo $CONDA_EXE

 For instructions on how to install PPC conda see [here](https://github.ibm.com/ramon-astudillo/C3-tools#conda-pytorch-installation-for-the-power-pcs).

 Then to install in `x86` machines, from a `x86` computing node do

-    scripts/install_x86_with_conda.sh
+    bash scripts/install_x86_with_conda.sh

 For PowerPC from a `ppc` computing node do

-    scripts/install_ppc_with_conda.sh
+    bash scripts/install_ppc_with_conda.sh

-to check if the install worked in either `x86` or `ppc` machines do
+to check if the install worked in either `x86` or `ppc` machines, log in to a compute node with a GPU and run the `correctly_installed.py` program:

     . set_environment.sh
     python tests/correctly_installed.py